rgbprocessing/HDR-Video-to-GIF/README.md

 This project explores how to convert an HDR-tagged BT.2020 video into a visually similar GIF.

-Default video to GIF conversion produces dull GIFS when generated from an HDR video.
+Default video to GIF conversion produces dull GIFs when generated from an HDR video.
 We used HDR-SDR tone-mapping before generating the GIF palette to produce GIFs much more closely aligned with their original HDR videos.

 ## Batch conversion